tomfriwel/blog/source/_posts/ubuntu-apache-python-mysql-setup.md

 #### Setup

+For I alreay install Apache and Mysql, so there is not fully setup details.
+Detailed configuration process in the link.

 [How To Set Up an Apache, MySQL, and Python (LAMP) Server Without Frameworks on Ubuntu 14.04](https://www.digitalocean.com/community/tutorials/how-to-set-up-an-apache-mysql-and-python-lamp-server-without-frameworks-on-ubuntu-14-04)

 ```
 $ sudo rm /usr/bin/python